-- e) The company neither declared nor paid any dividend during the year. - f) Based on our examination which included test checks, the company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
-Further during the course of our audit we did not come across any instance of audit trail feature being tampered with. - (C) With respect to the matter to be included in the Auditors' Report under Section 197(16):
+- Provide any guarantee, security or the like from or on behalf of the Ultimate Beneficiaries - iii) Based on such audit procedures as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (d) (i) and (d) (ii) contain any material misstatement. - e) The Company neither declared nor paid any dividend during the year. - f) Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
+Additionally, the audit trail has been preserved by the Company as per the statutory requirements for record retention. - (C) With respect to the matter to be included in the Auditors' Report under Section 197(16):